Skip to main content

 At a high level:

-1. Your application directs the customer to Pleo to approve access
+1. Your integration directs the customer to Pleo to approve access

 2. The customer reviews and approves the requested permissions

-3. Pleo issues access tokens to your application
+3. Pleo issues access tokens to your integration

-4. Your application uses those tokens to access Pleo APIs securely
+4. Your integration uses those tokens to access Pleo APIs securely

 The customer can revoke access at any time.